ietf-wg-acme/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 Enterprise deployments often consist of heterogeneous device fleets where not all devices are capable of hardware attestation.
 A Server MAY offer device-attest-01 alongside other challenge types within a single authorization, allowing capable devices to complete device-attest-01 while other devices complete an alternative challenge.
 This posture allows operators to observe fleet attestation coverage before enforcing policy and is compatible with phased deployments.

-Servers can rely on other authorization mechanisms, such as external account binding or pre-authorized accounts, to establish device identity instead of requiring completion of the device-attest-01 challenge.
+Servers can rely on other authorization mechanisms, such as external account binding or pre-authorized accounts, to establish device identity instead of completing the device-attest-01 challenge.

 ### Multiple Challenge Types